 What is this Service?

-Under the Ontario Police Services Act, municipalities are responsible for the provision of adequate and effective Police Services to ensure the safety and security of citizens, businesses and visitors.
+Municipalities are responsible for the provision of adequate and effective Police Services to ensure the safety and security of citizens, businesses and visitors.
 To fulfill this mandate, each municipality and police agency creates and implements strategies, policies and business models that meet the specific needs and priorities of their local communities.

 Specific objectives include: